yRezaei/Linux-essentials/README.md

 # Linux-essentials
-A set of commands for nessecary and useful packages and softwares for Linux users
+A set of commands for necessary and useful packages and softwares for Linux users